 This is the long awaited phase of going live.
 In general, most of the QA and reviews of the site match the same steps as going live on a brand new website – lots of testing, clicking everywhere, making sure each menu item works, that pages function well, that content is good and that all integrations are functional.

-The redesign of a website is a long process that involves many people.
+The website redesign is a long process that involves many people.
 It also has a lot of difficult questions to answer, and technical hurdles to overcome.
 Thankfully, most of the time.
 This change turns out to be very positive for a brand.